-- 8. Logs for the events listed in MICS # 7(a) through (c) and (e) are to be maintained by a licensee/operator for a minimum of seven days; the logs in MICS #7(d) are to be maintained for a minimum of thirty days. - 9.
-Daily system event logs are reviewed at least once a week (for each day of the entire previous week) by IT personnel, other than the system administrator, for events listed in MICS #7.
-The employee(s) responsible for reviewing the system event logs is (are) delineated in the SOPs.
-Evidence of this review (e.g., log, checklist, notation on reports) is maintained for a minimum of 90 days and includes the date, time, signature of individual performing the review, the exceptions noted, and any follow-up of the noted exception. - Note 1: For this Standard an automated tool that polls the event logs for all gaming related servers, and provides the reviewer with notification of the above may be used.
-Maintaining the notification for 90 days may serve as evidence of the review, provided that the date, time, signature of individual performing the review of the exceptions noted, and any follow-up of the noted exception are documented in the notification or in a separate document maintained as required by this Standard. - Note 2: IT personnel who review the logs are independent of the system administration and user access administration functions and do not have system access to perform any administrative functions in the systems for which the logs are being reviewed.
-Alternatively, the licensee/operator may designate an employee outside of the IT department, provided that the employee is independent of the department using the system for which the logs are being reviewed. - Note 3: If an IT service provider maintains and administers gaming related systems on behalf of the licensee/operator: - The review of the logs is to be performed by IT personnel who are employees of the licensee/operator; or - If an automated tool is used as discussed in Note 1, the notification is to be provided to IT personnel employed by the licensee/operator. - 10.
-Exception reports (for application level only), if capable of being produced by the system, (e.g., changes to system parameters, corrections, overrides, voids, promotional account and/or wagering account adjustments, etc.) for each gaming application related application are maintained and include at a minimum: - a.
-Date and time of alteration; - b.
-Identification of user that performed alteration; - c.
-Data or parameter altered; - d.
-Data or parameter value prior to alteration; and - e.
-Data or parameter value after alteration. - Note: The SOPs are to indicate the system's capability of producing an exception report (includes listing of specific report[s]) and to what extent this report provides specified information.
+- 11. Logs for the events listed in MICS # 8(a) through (c) and (e) are to be maintained by a racino/operator for a minimum of seven days; the logs in MICS #8(d) are to be maintained for a minimum of 30 days. - 12.
+Daily system event logs are reviewed at least once a week (for each day of the entire previous week) by IT personnel, other than the system administrator, for events listed in MICS #8.
+The employee(s) responsible for reviewing the system event logs must be delineated within the SOPs.
+The results of the review must be documented (e.g., log, checklist, or notation on reports) and maintained.
+The documentation is to include: - a.
+Date and time of review; - b.
+Name and title of individual performing the review; - c.
+Details of any exceptions noted; and - d.
+Follow up and resolution of exceptions. - Note 1: For this standard an automated tool that polls the event logs for all gaming related servers, and provides the reviewer with notification of the above may be used.
+Maintaining the notification may serve as evidence of the review, provided that the date, time, signature of individual performing the review of the exceptions noted, and any follow-up of the noted exception are documented in the notification or in a separate document maintained as required by this standard. - Note 2: IT personnel who review the logs are independent of the system administration and user access administration functions and do not have system access to perform any administrative functions in the systems for which the logs are being reviewed.
+Alternatively, the racino/operator may designate an employee outside of the IT department, provided that the employee is independent of the department using the system for which the logs are being reviewed.

+Note 3: If an IT service provider is utilized on behalf of the racino/operator:

+- The review of the logs is to be performed by IT personnel who are employees of the racino/operator; or - If an automated tool is used as discussed in Note 1, the notification is to be provided to IT personnel employed by the racino/operator.